duttpathak/terraform_learn/terraform_state.md

+Why is terraform state required?

+How does terraform know which ec2 instance/any changes/resources to create/add in aws.
+Terraform state file acts as a data center to store changes/addition to your terraform infrastructure.

 Every time you run Terraform, it records information about what infrastructure it created in a Terraform state file.
 By default, when you run Terraform in the folder /foo/bar, Terraform creates the file
 /foo/bar/terraform.tfstate.